 If you want even more screen real estate (and the more 4K options) you might want to consider the Yi 4K+.
 Just be aware, it’s a lot more expensive.

 There are lots of options for accessing your images or even controlling your phone.

 Yi Lite comes with a standard USB connector for downloading, but you can also access images over wifi at 50MB/s which is pretty fast.

-There is also a Bluetooth 4.1 connection which is great for connecting with the Yi Action App or even the YI Remote or the Selfie Stick (with build-in remote).
-If you have ever used an action camera without a remote you know how painful it can be (ie. start recording, then move the stick away from you, try to get it in frame etc. Lots of editing afterwards!).
+There is also a Bluetooth 4.1 connection which is great for connecting with the Yi Action App.
+If you have ever used an action camera without a remote you know how painful it can be (ie. start recording, then move the stick away from you, try to get it in the frame, etc. Lots of editing afterward!).

-A lot of the Yi products don't have any choice in color, so you are going to be pleased that there are three choices with the Yi Lite.
-You have black to please everyone, a light blue and a bright yellow/green (which is the original Yi color).
-You can see them all below:
+A lot of the Yi products don’t have any choice in color, so you are going to be pleased that there are three choices with the Yi Lite.
+You have black to please everyone, a light blue, and a bright yellow/green (which is the original Yi color).

-Either way, it is far more affordable than the Yi 4K+ (which does have way more features, but it's around the three hundred mark) and the GoPro Heros (especially the later models).
+Either way, it is far more affordable than the Yi 4K+ (which does have way more features, but it’s around the three hundred marks) and the GoPro Heros (especially the later models).